YoshiABC123XYZ/LibTelltale/docs/ttarchive.md

 TTArchive2_EntryFind(archive*, const char name[]).
 Factory method to linearly search the archive entries for an archive with the given name and returns it.<br />
 TTArchive2_EntrySetName(entry*, const char name[]).
 Sets the name of the archive.
 Use this instead of directly addressing the name field.<br /><br />

+There is also a TTArchive2_FreeEntry(entry*) function, however you do not need to use this in any case unless the docs tell you so.

 ## TTArchive (.ttarch) handling

 An archive is held in a TTArchive struct, which contains the following fields